RodiQS/foundry-fund-me/README.md

 # About

 First try.
-This is a crowd soursing up.
+This is a crowd soursing app.

 # Getting started